roman-milk/roman-milk.github.io/revenge-gone-bad.md

+===

- ****** Revenge Gone Bad ****** byJust_Plain_Bob© We would be having a barbecue on Saturday and Jerry would be there and I decided that I would try and get something going with him.
+We would be having a barbecue on Saturday and Jerry would be there and I decided that I would try and get something going with him.
 Mike and Stan would also be there so if things didn't go well with Jerry I'd give one of them a try.
 Chad would also be there and I was going to corner him about his not mentioning Gloria and maybe -- just maybe -- set up another meeting with him.

  ++++++++++++++++++